 To crown all this the Taitteriya Brahmana offers a third explanation.
-It says that the Vedas came from the beard of Prajapati.
+It says that the Vedas came from the beard of Prajapati.4

 The Upanishads have also attempted to explain the origin of the Vedas.
-The explanation offered by the Chhandogya Upanishad is the same
+The explanation offered by the Chhandogya Upanishad is the same5 as that given by the Satapatha Brahmana-namely that the Rig-Veda originated from Agni, Yajus from Vayu and Sam from the Sun.

-&lt;sup>1 Muir I. pp. 9-10.
+1 Muir I. pp. 9-10.